henriquebastos/python-jsonstar/README.md

 An instance encoder can be added in three ways:

-1. Using the `register` method on the `JSONEncoder` instance.
+1. Using the `register` method on the `JSONEncoderPlus` instance.
-2. Passing the encoder to the `JSONEncoder` initialization.
+2. Passing the encoder to the `JSONEncoderPlus` initialization.
 3. Passing the encoder to the `dumps` function.

 ```python